dynamics-social-behavior/dynamics-social-behavior.github.io/README.md

 # Personal Website for the Group Dynamics of Social Behavior

-Welcome to the source code for our website.
+Welcome to the source code for our website: https://dynamics-social-behavior.github.io.

 ## A new member joined the group?